How to set up a Filecoin Lotus node and connect remotely to it

 source ~/.bashrc

-4. Install and launch Lotus daemon
+4. Install and Launch Lotus

-Clone the repository:
+Clone the repo:

 git clone https://github.com/filecoin-project/lotus.git